Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 "No," Lin agreed grimly, feeling malevolent intelligence pressing against the ward boundaries like a predator testing fence strength.
 "It's something else.
 Something that's learned to hunt ships specifically."

-"At least it's only one," Tobi said with forced optimism, though his usual humor carried a sharp edge of genuine concern.

 The monster's first attack came without warning—massive tentacles erupting from the water to wrap around the ship's hull with crushing force that should have splintered wood and collapsed the vessel's structure.
 Instead, the runic wards flared to brilliant life, creating barriers of silver energy that turned supernatural strength aside like it was striking solid stone.

 The impact sent shockwaves through the ship's frame, but the ward array distributed the crushing force harmlessly through the vessel's entire structure.
 Lin felt the protective magic responding to threat by drawing more power from natural sources—wind, waves, the ocean's own energy turned toward defensive purposes.